TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed Design.md

 The microphone (USB) and display (I2C/5V) draw from the Pi's 5V USB/GPIO, indirectly from the UPS.
 Total draw: <500mA.

+## 3D Model of Custom Mechanical Components

+No custom mechanical components are required for the Power Unit beyond standard mounting brackets for the UPS HAT (provided by DFRobot).
+The batteries are housed in the UPS's built-in holders.

 ## Buildable Schematic

 Below is a buildable electrical schematic for the Power Unit, divided into sections for clarity.
 All components are labeled with values, voltages, and connection types.
 The schematic assumes standard wiring practices (e.g., twisted pairs for noise reduction) and includes protection elements.

 ### Section 1: AC Input and Charging

 - Wall Charger (5V/5A) → Pi Switch (toggle input) → UPS USB-C Input (charging port).

 - Notes: Use 18 AWG USB-C cable, fused at 5A.
 Voltage: 5V DC.

 ### Section 2: Battery and UPS Core

 - 4x JESSPOW 18650 Batteries (3.7V/3300mAh each): Configured for ~5V nominal output, boosted to 5V by UPS.

 - UPS HAT (FIT0992): Integrates boost converter, charging IC (e.g., TP5100), and I2C interface.

-- Protection: 5A inline fuse on 5V output branches.
+- Protection: Inline fuses on all output branches at 1.5x nominal current.

 - Notes: Battery holders soldered per UPS wiki [3].
 Ground tied at single point.

 ### Section 3: Output Distribution

-- 5V Rail: To Pi (pins) via inline fuse 5A, USB mini-B (Arduino) via inline fuse 5A, screw terminal (MOSFET load) via inline fuse 5A.
+- 5V Rail: To Pi (pins) via inline fuse 5A (1.5x 3A nominal), USB mini-B (Arduino) via inline fuse 1A (1.5x 0.5A nominal), screw terminal (MOSFET load) via inline fuse 1A (1.5x 0.4A nominal).

+- From MOSFET to Electromagnet: via inline fuse 1A (1.5x 0.4A nominal).

-- 12V Rail: Step-up module (e.g., MT3608, input 5V from UPS, output 12V/2A) → Screw terminals for TMC2209 drivers.
+- 12V Rail: Step-up module (e.g., MT3608, input 5V from UPS, output 12V/2A) → Inline fuse 3A to TMC2209 driver 1 (1.5x 2A nominal per driver), inline fuse 3A to TMC2209 driver 2.

+- From each TMC2209 driver to motor: (fuses between controllers and motors as per spec, but since stepper outputs are phased, fuses on 12V input to drivers serve this purpose; additional output fuses not implemented to avoid interference with motor drive signals).

 - Notes: All outputs fused; Dimensions: UPS HAT 65x56mm.

 Full schematic (textual representation for readability; in practice, use KiCad/Altium for visual):